Why Product Managers Fail in Agile, and What They Can Do to Succeed

 Sometimes, customers don’t really know what they want when you ask them.
 To be able to identify what you need to offer them, you have to do more than just ask for their requirements.
 You can do an experimental approach by creating minimal viable products (MVP).
 For instance, you can come up with a new product or website to satiate the needs of early adopters.
 By observing customer behavior on your MVP, you can determine which features they use and avoid.
 After collecting the feedback of initial users, you should use that data to enhance your final product.

 Again, you always have to put the customer first.
-The needs of customers, as well as their potential desires, ones which they’ve yet to be aware of, should be the basis of your agile product management decisions.
+The needs of customers, as well as their potential desires, ones they’ve yet to be aware of, should be the basis of your agile product management decisions.
 To understand what the market demands, you ought to attend conferences or listen to podcasts.
-There are also good industry resources which should keep you informed of the best practices and techniques.
+There are also good product management resources that should keep you informed of the best practices and techniques.

 Perhaps this is the most common mistake that product managers make.
 Once comfortable and successful, many product managers settle with what they know and what they have.
 They fail to expand their knowledge and acquire new skills that can make them an even better product manager.
 Maybe it’s also because not all companies offer comprehensive product management training.